Jean-LouisH/Omnific/README.md

 **This project is still a work in progress**

 [Omnific Engine](https://github.com/Jean-LouisH/Omnific_Engine) is a game engine I'm developing for fun, study and technical demonstrations.
-It is designed to be general purpose, data-driven, lightweight, and suitable also for interactive, multimedia applications.
-For now it is only targeted to PC Windows and Linux desktop platorms.
+It is designed to be general purpose, data-driven, and lightweight.
+It is designed for games, but it is also ideally suitable for interactive, multimedia applications.
+For now it is targeted to PC Windows and Linux desktop platforms.

 "Omnific" means ["all-creating."](https://www.merriam-webster.com/dictionary/omnific)

 ## Notable Features

+- Project-based, data-driven Applications
-- 2D/3D Entities
+- Scene Tree Hierarchy of 2D/3D Entities
+- Scene EventBus for a publish/subscribe architecture
-- Data-oriented Entity-Component-System (ECS) architecture
+- Entity-Component-System (ECS) architecture
+- C++ scripting via Native shared library builds
-- C++ and Python scripting
+- Python scripting via a Virtual Machine
-- OpenGL Rendering Context
+- OpenGL Rendering Context with GLSL
 - Game Controller and Haptic Feedback support

 ## Notable Planned Features

 - UI Framework built with UI Components and the UI System
 - An Editor Application built with the Engine, C++ and Python scripting
+- Data-oriented Component property access using a ComponentPropertyPool for Systems
 - Multithreaded Systems
 - Physically Based Rendering
-- Vulkan Rendering Context
+- Vulkan Rendering Context with SPIR-V
 - Acoustic Audio Simulation
+- Network Access for peer-to-peer gameplay

 ## Compilation Instructions